BogyMitutoyoCTL/Sophy/mqtt_and_node_red/readme.md

 ### Import the first flow

-Go to the Node-RED Site and import a flow from the clipboard.
+Go to the Node-RED Site and import a flow from the clipboard (Burger Menu, Import, Clipboard).

 ```json
 [